Who is my Guardian Angel? Angels Calendar

 The saints and angels associated with the birth name

 The Roman calendar associates each day of the Gregorian calendar with a saint from the Catholic tradition.
 This official calendar of the Roman Catholic Church links each day to a feast date in honor of the official saints and martyrs of Christian history.
 Traditionally, the choice of the first name of a baby boy or girl in Christian families is made after studying the Roman calendar and examining its patron saints.
 However, it is rare for a Christian family to decide to give their child the first name of the saint on the day of their birth.
 For example, a boy named Patrick is unlikely to be born on St. Patrick's Day, March 17.
 On the other hand, the child will have the opportunity during his life to celebrate both his birthday and the feast date of his patron saint.
 Likewise, let us remember that the saints can bear the name of an angel, but also that the most important angels have a full presence in the Roman calendar, in the same way as the saints and martyrs who are officially listed there.
 Thus, if your son is named Michel, he will then automatically be under the protection of the saints and martyrs who have borne this name in history, but also under the tutelage of the Archangel Saint Michael, whose feast day is September 29.
 Similarly, if the Roman calendar shows several saints of the same first name, without forgetting that several saints can be associated with the same date, parents generally decide to put their child under the patronage of the saint or the saint whose life them inspire the most.
 To take advantage of this special protection, it is often customary for the child's godmother to offer, at the time of the child'sbaptism (sacrament of admission to Christianity by water), a talisman medal bearing the image of the saint bearing the same birth name and sharing a spiritual affinity with the family.
 For example, for a girl named Therese, the two most famous saints who had this name are Saint Therese of Avila (in Spain) and Saint Therese of Lisieux (in France).* If Saint Paul is rightly regarded as the founder of Christianity, it is among other things for his ability to understand the Greco-Roman world from which he came and which he undertakes to convert.
-From an obscure Jewish sect believing in the death and resurrection of a prophet rejected by his own people, he helps to develop, structure and above all to make coherent a set of small groups (churches) of Christians who are created from living throughout the Mediterranean.
+From an obscure Jewish sect believing in the death and resurrection of a prophet rejected by his own people, he helps to develop, structure and above all to make coherent a set of small groups (churches) of Christians which develop in his lifetime throughout the Mediterranean.
 But Paul's universalist vision of Christianity could never have developed beyond the Jewish communities of the time if he had not managed in parallel to circumcise circumcision and food taboos specific to the religion of Jesus.
 Roman citizens would never have converted into numbers if they had to submit to such constraints, totally foreign to their culture.
 As for the Jewish communities which wished to take the path of Christianity, Saint Paul uses another argument to convince them of the uselessness of the practice of circumcision in the Christian faith.
 He does not pretend to despise or deny this founding rite of Judaism, he is content to make it symbolic by the act of baptism.
 Still in the same letter to the Colossians, he writes: "It is in him that you have been circumcised of a circumcision which is not of human hands, by the total stripping of your carnal body; such is the circumcision of Christ: buried with him at baptism, you also rose from it with him, because you believed in the power of God who raised him from the dead."
 (Colossians 2: 11-12)

 Copyright protection: Reproduction strictly forbidden without prior agreement.
 Any infringement will be subject to a Google DMCA request.Disclaimer notice: Please note that the use of medicinal plants, in any form whatsoever, should always be considered after consultation with a doctor, especially for pregnant or breastfeeding women, as well as for young children.
 In the same way, crystals and stones can only be considered as a support for medical treatment and never as a substitution.
 They are commonly called healing crystals for their action on the chakras, knowing that these have no application in modern medicine.